-261 Mayor Ryan Palmer Councillor Glen Dunkley It was resolved that Council: Investigate the installation of SMART Parking at Birubi Headland and Shoal Bay CBD Precinct/Foreshore.
-2) Continue community consultation in Nelson Bay around the installation of SMART Parking.
-3) All SMART Parking in Port Stephens be free for residents, rate payers and employees of local businesses.
-Time based restrictions to apply.
-Invest the funds raised from SMART Parking back into the precinct where the funds are collected.
-Invest the funds into the following projects (but not limited to) - public domain, improved/increased car parking, place activation, marketing and advertising, landscaping etc.
+261 Mayor Ryan Palmer Councillor Glen Dunkley

+- Investigate the installation of SMART Parking at Birubi Headland and Shoal Bay CBD Precinct/Foreshore. - 2) Continue community consultation in Nelson Bay around the installation of SMART Parking. - All SMART Parking in Port Stephens be free for residents, rate payers and employees of local businesses.
+Time based restrictions to apply. - 4) Invest the funds raised from SMART Parking back into the precinct where the funds are collected. - 5) Invest the funds into the following projects (but not limited to) public domain, improved/increased car parking, place activation, marketing and advertising, landscaping etc.